Willy Adames Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The eight strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.
+- The Rockies pitching staff ranks 25th in the league with a collective 7.9 strikeouts per nine innings.

-- The Rockies have the 27th-ranked team ERA across all MLB pitching staffs (5.33).
+- The Rockies have a 5.21 team ERA that ranks 27th across all MLB pitching staffs.

-- The Rockies rank 22nd in baseball in home runs allowed (39 total, 1.3 per game).
+- The Rockies rank 21st in baseball in home runs surrendered (39 total, 1.3 per game).

-- Feltner makes the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.68 ERA and 27 strikeouts through 25 2/3 innings pitched.
+- Freeland makes the start for the Rockies, his seventh of the season.
+He is 2-3 with a 4.32 ERA and 21 strikeouts in 33 1/3 innings pitched.

-- In his last time out on Tuesday, the right-hander tossed six innings against the Cleveland Guardians, allowing no earned runs while surrendering five hits.
+- In his last time out on Saturday, the lefty tossed six innings against the Arizona Diamondbacks, giving up three earned runs while surrendering five hits.

-- The 26-year-old has a 4.68 ERA and 9.7 strikeouts per nine innings in five games this season, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.